yogsototh/yblog/multi/blog/Rational-Web-Framework-Choice.md

 > **"You didn't made a bad choice, yes.
 But ...
 > you hadn't made the best either."**

-This article try to determine the most objective and rational way the best(s) web framework(s) depending on your needs.
+This article try to determine in the most objective and rational way the best(s) web framework(s) depending on your needs.
+To reach this goal, I will provide a decision tool in the result section.

 I will use the following methodology: